osmandapp/web/main/docs/user/plugins/nautical-charts.md

 ### Seabed details

 Seabed data contains information about vegetation and general surface material such as rocky rocks, shells, gravel, coral, silt, etc. Due to the international classification of seafloor data, there are options for displaying such details on a map: *simple*, *category*, *all* or *omit*.
-Use the [Seabed area map legend](../map-legend/nautical-map#seabed-area) for more information.
+Use the [Seabed area map legend](../../map-legend/nautical-map.md#seabed-area) for more information.

+- **Simple** (*for Android version*)- shows the seamark symbols in accordance with INT-1 Ref, indicating the nature of the seabed surface.
+- **Category** - in addition to the seamark symbol, also shows the relevant seamark tag, indicating the natural material, or the seaweed and seagrass category.
 - **All** - in addition to the seamark symbol, tag or category, also shows qualifications such as fine, sticky, coarse, etc. For seagrass and seaweed, shows data marked with the *taxon* and *genus* tags.
-- **Category** - in addition to the seamark symbol, also shows the relevant seamark tag, indicating the natural material, or the seaweed and seagrass category.
 - **Omit** - does not show details of the seafloor.
-- **Simple** (*for Android version*)- shows the seamark symbols in accordance with INT-1 Ref, indicating the nature of the seabed surface.

 :::info NOTE
 For more details on the classification of the surface details and the rendering options, refer to [OSM's seamark wiki](https://wiki.openstreetmap.org/wiki/Seamarks/INT-1_Section_J).